AfafTarchoun/Technical-interview-test/README.md

 2. **Caching:**

 a.
 The user might search for the same keywork multiple times, implement a caching solution to optimize the API calls and save expensive requests.

-3. **State management:**

-a.
-Implement a state management library of your choice.

-b.
-Migrate the API call and rendering GIF images logic to Redux pattern (action, reducer, selector).

 ## Approach: